 Really, a tourniquet shouldn’t be left on for a long time, since it can cause nerve damage.
 But, when EMS is on the way, a tourniquet won’t be on for nearly long enough to cause harm — just to save lives.

 You can also help ensure that tourniquets are removed in a timely fashion by higher medical care by labeling the application time on the tourniquet itself or on the patient directly.

 That said, there are a few options out there to choose from.

 The modern tactical tourniquet is credited with saving more lives on the battlefield than just about any other medical tool.
 They’re frequently carried as a part of an IFAK, as well as just about anywhere they can easily be reached on a soldier’s gear.

 The three main types of tourniquets in use by the military: CAT, SOFTT, and RATS.

 Combat Application Tourniquets (CAT) are, by far, the most popular type of tourniquet in use.
-They’re easy to rapidly apply, and the ones made by reputable brands feature some seriously heavy-duty construction and features to make them just about fool-proof to use.
+They’re easy to apply rapidly.
+Ones made by reputable brands feature some seriously heavy-duty construction and features to make them just about foolproof.

 RATS was developed by a career Green Beret medic, based on what they’d found worked best for rapid deployment under pressure.

-That being said–these do take more practice than either the CAT or the SOFTT.
-They can be used on much bigger or smaller limbs than the other options, so they’re a good general TQ–if you know how to tighten it down and apply it correctly.
+That said — these do take more practice than either the CAT or the SOFTT.
+They can be used on much bigger or smaller limbs than the other options, so they’re a good general TQ, if you know how to tighten it down and apply it correctly.

 It’s much smaller than other TQs, so it’s a great addition to your EDC or as a backup.
 It can even be used on pets.